fm-mf/iscweb/README.md

 	8. Right-click on a WAMP icon in the system tray
 	9. Tools -> Restart DNS

-8. Create the ISC database
+8. Create the ESN database
 	1. In Windows Explorer navigate to the `C:\wamp64\apps\adminerX.X.X\` directory
 	2. Open file `index.php` and at the beginning of the file change the line